LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

          If taking one of these tests, be sure to sign up for an early test date, since results usually take 2-3 weeks to be delivered *officially* to Loyola.

-     *   If you have a TOEFL in the range 70-78, or IELTS of 5.5 or 6, or have taken an online Duolingo exam witha score of 105 then you may be admitted conditionally to the new ICAP program:
+     *   If you have a TOEFL in the range 70-78, or IELTS of 5.5 or 6, or have taken an online Duolingo exam with a score of 105 then you may be admitted conditionally to the new ICAP program:

          You will be required to take an English Placement Test administered by our